News

 Lastly, cold weather can cause your child with cerebral palsy severe discomfort through further stiffness of muscles and joints, cramping, aching and more.
 Depending on the symptoms, additional medical action may need to be taken.
 Because every case of cerebral palsy is different, it’s important for parents to be observant of their child’s symptoms.
 Designate time to speak with your child’s doctor about anything you’ve noticed and possible treatments or solutions to help mitigate discomfort.

-Winter can be tough for children with cerebral palsy, but going the extra mile to ensure your child is prepared is of paramount importance.
+The winter season can be tough for children with cerebral palsy, but going the extra mile to ensure your child is prepared is of paramount importance.
 In addition to the suggestions listed above, parents should talk with their child about their winter experiences and what can be done to help improve them.
-If you have immediate questions or concerns about preparing your child with CP for the winter, contact Children’s Cerebral Palsy today.
+If you have immediate questions or concerns about preparing your child with CP for the winter season, contact Children’s Cerebral Palsy today.

 Read More